-Gli studenti interessati a svolgere un progetto di Ingegneria Informatica possono guardare i possibili argomenti al link Project topics for progetto di ingegneria Informatica
+Gli studenti interessati a svolgere un progetto di Ingegneria Informatica possono guardare i possibili argomenti al link Project topics (progetto di ingegneria Informatica) -TANCA-2020

 GENERAL DESCRIPTION OF RESEARCH INTERESTS

 Making Sense of Big data